bobmarconi22/bobmarconi22/README.md

-# 💫Hi there!
+# ⭐️ Hi there!
 My name is Bob Marconi!
 Here is a little bit about me:
 I am a recent graduate from AppAcademy.<br>I’m looking to build my portfolio and resume to set me apart from other candidates.<br>I’m seeking a position as a junior fullstack developer.<br>I want to find a company that I can learn from and grow within